-Chronic Fatigue Syndrome (CFS), myalgic encephalomyelitis (ME), post-viral fatigue syndrome (PVFS), chronic fatigue immune dysfunction syndrome (CFIDS) has many standard and obscure "causes".
+Chronic Fatigue Syndrome (CFS), myalgic encephalomyelitis (ME), post-viral fatigue syndrome (PVFS), chronic fatigue immune dysfunction syndrome (CFIDS), and "systemic exertion intolerance disease" (coined by IOM in early 2015 REPORT) has many standard and obscure "causes".
 Those afflicted with CFS feel profoundly weak and exhausted...and may have some other symptoms, too.
 It also loosely falls under the heading of

 "chronic fatgue & immune dysfunction syndrome" (CFIDS) & Multiple Chemical Sensitivity (MCS) & Environmental Illness (EI), & "dysautonomia" (the old time name...19th and early 20th centuries...of which was "neurasthenia"...in bygone times,